top of page

 • Over-excitement when you return, even after short absences

-Excessive affection before leaving, emotional goodbyes, or frantic greetings when you return all send the same message to the dog: your presence is a big event, and your absence is a big problem.
+This is where many well-meaning owners unintentionally reinforce the problem.
+Excessive affection before leaving, emotional goodbyes, or frantic greetings when you return send the same message to the dog: your presence is a big event, and your absence is a big problem.

 Calm dogs come from predictable structure, not emotional reassurance.
+This does not mean being cold; it means being neutral.

 Many dogs with separation anxiety have never learned how to exist calmly without constant engagement.
+Before you work on leaving the house, the dog must learn:

 • How to settle on its own